me-soumen/trails/README.md

 # 🌐 Trails Projects

-Welcome to the central landing site for **Trails**, a collection of personal, educational, and hobby projects focused on cloud storage, financial tracking, and environmental documentation.
+Welcome to the central landing site for **Trails Projects**, a collection of personal, educational, and hobby projects focused on cloud storage, financial tracking, and environmental documentation.
 Hosted at 👉 [https://trails.click](https://trails.click)

 ---